➡ Not everyone can get a hair transplant. There are certain conditions you have to meet to be suitable for the surgery.

 ➡ Patients who have excessively advanced balding areas, however, or those who are at their early ages of hair loss are not suitable for getting one.

-In 2022, if you were to decide it is time to stop your hair loss problem once and for all and bring back your great look, the first result that would come up after a quick 5 minutes of online research would be hair transplants.
+In 2023, if you decide it is time to end your hair loss permanently and bring back your great look, the first result that would come up after a quick 5 minutes of online research would be hair transplants.

 In this blog, I will go over these questions one by one and determine whether a hair transplant is the best next step for battling your hair loss: